fluxfw/Notifications4Plugins/README.md

 ...
 ```

-Your class in this you want to use Notifications4Plugins needs to use the Trait `Notifications4PluginsTrait`
+Your class in this you want to use Notifications4Plugins needs to use the trait `Notifications4PluginsTrait`
 ```php
 ...
 use srag\Plugins\Notifications4Plugins\Utils\Notifications4PluginsTrait;